Donald Merrett: Mother's death

-Later life
+Criminal Career

 Merrett was released in 1928 and moved to Bexhill-on-Sea to live with a friend of his mother, Mary Bonar, whom he called Aunt Mary although she was not a blood relative.
 There he fell in love with Bonar's daughter, Isobel Veronica ("Vera") Bonnar.
 They eloped in March 1928 and were married in Glasgow where marriage was easier than in England.
 They went to live in Newcastle-upon-Tyne.
 They were charged with obtaining goods to the value of £200 using fraudulent cheques in the name of McCormack.
 Merrett gave his name as Chesney and served 9 months in prison for this crime.

 On his 21st birthday he inherited £50,000 from his grandfather, the money having been held in trust until that time.
 He gave Vera £8400 from this sum.
 He adopted the new name "Ronald Chesney" to distance himself from his criminal past.
 The couple moved to the Portsmouth area and bought a large country house.
 They adopted two children: a 2 year old and 5 year old.

 Merrett bought a yacht, the Armentares, and grew a beard.
 Very unusually for the time he wore a gold ring in his ear, adopting the look of a pirate.
 He bought a further yacht, the Gypsy May and learned to fly at Brooklands.
 His stated career was given as a stockbroker but he spent most of his time smuggling cigarettes.
 He purchased Colleton Hall in Devon.